shalaind/jeopardy/README.md

 ## Shout Outs
 Kareylys, Ecclesia
 - helped with debugging issues
-John - helped with the intial concepting and figuring out the logic flow chart
+John - helped with the initial concept and figuring out the logic flow chart

 ## Lessons I've Learned
-- Throughout the course of this project I have a few takeways that I will apply to the future assignments.
+- Throughout the course of this project I have a few takeaways that I will apply to the future assignments.
 I believe having a set plan on how time will be managed on completing the project.
-I spent the majority of the time on figuring out the functionality and adding extra features to the point where I did'nt leave much time to implement the design.
+I spent the majority of the time on figuring out the functionality and adding extra features to the point where I didn't leave much time to implement the design.
 For future projects I will plan ahead of the time, the deadline I need to follow to meet certain objectives.

 ## 2.0 features
 - I would like to add more animations and imagery that goes with the theme of the game
 - I will make this game 2 players, in which each contestant can use a key that acts as a buzzer
 - I will make this game responsive
+- I will add a leader board to keep track of the highest player's scores